IssaAlBawwab/gcp-ecommerce-end-to-end/README.md

 * `make build-consumer`: Build the Docker image for the consumer.
 * `make run-consumer`: Run the Docker container for the consumer.
 * `make stop-consumer`: Stop and remove the consumer Docker container.
+* `make dbt-run`: Run the dbt transformations (prompts for GCP Project ID and passes it as a variable).
+* `make dbt-build`: Run the dbt build process (prompts for GCP Project ID and passes it as a variable).
+* `make dbt-test`: Run the dbt tests (prompts for GCP Project ID and passes it as a variable).
+* `make dbt-clean`: Clean the dbt project (remove the `target` directory).
+* `make dbt-docs-generate`: Generate the dbt documentation (prompts for GCP Project ID).
+* `make dbt-docs-serve`: Serve the dbt documentation locally.
-* `make clean`: Stop all containers, remove their images, and the downloaded data.
+* `make clean`: Stop all containers, remove their images, and clean dbt project and data files.
 * `make help`: Display a list of available `make` commands.

 ## BigQuery Schema (`kafka_ecom_events` Table)